-Anyway, at the beginning of their encounter, Moses asks Khidr: “May I follow thee,” so that “thou teach me something of the (Higher) Truth which thou hast been taught?”
+At the beginning of their encounter, Moses asks Khidr: “May I follow you,” so that “you teach me something of the (Higher) Truth which you have been taught?”
 Khidr is leery (vv.
-67-68), and finally agrees as long as Moses asks him no questions (v.
+67-68), and finally agrees as long as Moses agrees to ask him no questions (v.
 70).
 Moses agrees.

 Khidr and Moses then get on a boat, which Khidr immediately scuttles — whereupon Moses breaks his promise for the first time, and upbraids Khidr (v.
 71); Khidr reminds him of his promise (vv.
 72-73).
 Shortly thereafter, Khidr murders a young man in an apparently random act, and Moses criticizes him again (v.
 74), with the same exchange about the promise then following (vv.
 75-76).
 Finally, Khidr rebuilds a wall that had fallen down in a town that had refused the two hospitality, and Moses scolds him yet again (v.
 77), for he could have gotten wages for his action, which the two could have used to buy food and lodging.

 Finally Khidr tells Moses that their journey is over, and explains his strange actions.
 (Muhammad commented: “We wished that Moses could have remained patient by virtue of which Allah might have told us more about their story.”)
 Khidr damaged the ship because a king is seizing “every boat by force,” but not ones that are unserviceable (v.
 79) — presumably the poor owners of the boat could repair it once the king passed by.
 Khidr killed the young man because he would grieve his pious parents with his “rebellion and ingratitude” (v.
 80), and Allah will give them a better son (v.
 81).
 And as for the wall, there was buried treasure beneath it that belonged to boys too young to inherit it at this point — so repairing it gave them time to reach maturity while protecting the treasure from theft (v.
 82).